 Whatever the dispute, it can result in construction delays, a possible run-up in costs, and even legal action.
 If a defect is discovered after completion of the project, the owner can expect the contractor to bring the building up to agreed-upon specifications.
 Again, however, there can be more delays and costs involved.

 If you’re on either end of the construction cycle, builder or owner, and you’ve encountered a dispute that can result in costly legal action, contact Mosaic Law, P.C.
 We are experienced in California construction law and understand all the nuances of this complex field.
-We proudly serve clients in San Jose and throughout South County, Santa Clara Valley, and the Santa Cruz Mountains, California.
+We proudly serve clients in San Jose and throughout South County, San Joaquin County, Santa Clara Valley, and the Santa Cruz Mountains, California.